reenphygeorge/7DaysofAlgo/Challenge 2/Thushar-Thomas.md

 # Explanation
 The program above gets a number from the user and converts it to words.
 <p>In this progam we can convert upto a 4 digit number to words.
-    This program also considers teen numbers
+    This program also considers teen numbers.
-    Also runs fine with given positions of 0 in the number '0001', '0010', '0100'</p>
+    \nThis program has resolved the error with the position of 0 in the 4 digit number given below '0001', '0010', '0100'</p>
  Thank you